OSGeo/gdal/doc/source/drivers/raster/gti.rst

-* Contrary to the VRT driver, the GTI driver does not enable to alter characteristics of referenced tiles, such as their georeferencing, nodata value, etc. If such behavior is desired, the tiles must be for example wrapped individually in a VRT file before being referenced in the GTI index.
+* Contrary to the VRT driver, the GTI driver does not enable to alter characteristics of referenced tiles, such as their georeferencing, nodata value, etc. If such behavior is desired, the tiles must be for example wrapped individually in a VRT file (or `vrt://` connection string) before being referenced in the GTI index.

 Connection strings
 ------------------